Antigua and Barbuda entry requirements for United States passport holders

 Return or onward ticket

-Immigration officers routinely ask for a return or onward ticket at the border.
-Have a printed or digital copy of your outbound flight ready.
+Immigration officers at V.C.
+Bird International Airport routinely ask for proof of onward travel.
+Have a printed or digital copy of your return flight or a ticket to your next destination ready.

 Recommended